franciscop/server-next/readme.md

 Why?
 The ecosystem is moving out of server-rendered websites so we are as well.
 Now instead we treat APIs as first-class citizens.
 Desired improvements (WIP!):

-- Tiny footprint with no dependencies, all bundled in a single file.
+- Tiny footprint with no dependencies\*, all bundled in a single file.
 Installing and using the full library takes under 10kb (target limit).
 - Faster!
 Reimplemented from scratch for speed.
 With raw ES6+ and a tiny code footprint, your server will fly.
 - Modern ES6+ESM syntax for both the library and examples.
 - Error handling improved greatly.